travis-ci/dpl/README.md

 	1. All gem files located under build/bin/ (including sub directories), except for files under a the do-not-deploy directory.
 	The files will be uploaded to Bintray under the gems folder.
 	2. All files under build/docs.
-The files will be uploaded to Bintray under the docs folder.*/
+The files will be uploaded to Bintray under the docs folder.

+	Note: Regular expressions defined as part of the includePattern and excludePattern properties must be wrapped with brackets. */

 	"files":
 		[